 The Electoral Boundaries Review Committee report, released on 24 February 2011 after having been placed with the Prime Minister's Office three days earlier, upped the number of SMCs from nine to 12 for the first time in three GEs.
 The average size of GRCs would be reduced five members, paving way for the return of four-member GRCs that was last seen in the 1997 GE.
 Also, a one-day cooling-off period before polling day was introduced, extending the difference between the nomination and polling days to at least ten days, up from the minimum nine.

-Two seats, one within Jurong GRC and the other within Ang Mo Kio GRC, had fallen vacant after the death of PAP MPs Dr Ong Chit Chung in 2008 and Dr S. Balaji in 2010 respectively.
+Two seats, one within Jurong GRC and the other within Ang Mo Kio GRC, had become vacant after the death of PAP MPs Ong Chit Chung in 2008 and S. Balaji in 2010 respectively.
 However, the PAP government was not obligated by the law to hold by-elections and did not do so despite calls by several opposition parties, NMPs and activists.

 Compared to the previous GE, the opposition camp was more fragmented this time.
 Additional entrants to the fray were NSP and SPP, both which had left the SDA alliance and reverted to their own banners for the first time since 1997, as well as the newly formed RP.

-Despite so, its position had strengthened and fielded several high-profile recruits including renowned international lawyer Chen Show Mao who was standing under WP ticket and Senior Minister Goh Chok Tong's former principal private secretary Tan Jee Say who was with SDP.
+Despite so, its position had strengthened and fielded several high-profile recruits including renowned international lawyer Chen Show Mao who was standing under WP ticket and SM Goh's former principal private secretary Tan Jee Say who was with SDP.
 Collectively, the opposition contested nearly seat except for a failed bid in Tanjong Pagar GRC helmed by Minister Mentor Lee Kuan Yew, which could have been the first independent GRC team comprising mostly renegade PKMS and SF members.

 Opposition veteran J. B. Jeyaretnam passed away shortly after establishing RP in 2008, leaving it rudderless until his elder son, Kenneth Jeyaretnam took over.
 He ousted his late father's long-time loyalists, some whom formed SF.
 RP grew to become possibly the largest opposition party but a spate of resignations before the GE reduced its numbers once again.